 Do I need to search each repository separately?

-No, the MWDL portal by default searches all the digital collections on all our regional repositories at once.
+No, the MWDL portal searches all the digital collections from all our contributors at once.
 (You have the option to search only one repository if you like.
 To do this, use Advanced Search to specify "Digital Repository" and type in the name of the repository.)

 What is the copyright on digital resources found in the Mountain West Digital Library?